-Right now is the perfect time to plant your apple trees.
-Every year we get the question of what trees are the easiest plus has the best apple we can plant in our own home?
-We have compiled a list of our top 5 trees we consider to be a great option for your own home.
+Right now is the perfect time to plant your home trees.
+Every year we get the question of what are the top 5 apple trees that are the easiest to plant in our own home?

 In Western Washington some trees do not do well.
 Gala, Zestar and Pink Lady have not done well for us.
 After planting these varieties we ended up taking them out in a few years do to disease, long term ripening and weakness of trees.
 I would not recommend these trees, pretty much garbage for this area.

 I hope this list of Top 5 Apple Trees helps and happy planting!!!!